Daylight and Visual Comfort

 What causes glare in commercial buildings?

 Glare occurs when brightness or contrast makes it difficult or uncomfortable to use a space.
-In commercial interiors, glare may come from direct sun, bright sky conditions, reflective surfaces, highly glazed façades, poor workstation placement or contrast between windows and darker internal areas.
+In commercial interiors, glare may come from direct sun, bright sky conditions, reflective surfaces, highly glazed façades, poor workstation placement or strong contrast between windows and darker internal areas.

 Managing glare usually requires coordination between façade design, shading systems, glazing selection, internal layout, workstation orientation and electric lighting strategy.